 This method owes the first part of its name to the fact that work is carried out on intermediate levels (that is, sub-levels) between the main production levels.
 It follows the same basic principles as the block caving mining method, but the caves are smaller in size and not as long lasting.
 This method of mining is quicker to bring into production than block caving, as the related infrastructure does not require the level of permanence needed for a long-term block cave.
 However, the operating costs are slightly higher, as more drilling and blasting is required.

 Petra utilises this mining method to supplement block caving, in order to provide production flexibility.
-For example, at the Finsch mine sub-level caving will be used as part of the mine’s expansion programme to maintain underground production levels during the transition from the Block 4 cave to the Block 5 cave.
+For example, at the Finsch mine sub-level caving is being used as part of the mine’s expansion programme to maintain underground production levels during the transition from the Block 4 cave to the Block 5 cave.